Iliotibial Band Syndrome

 aka IT Band Syndrome aka Runner’s Knee

-Iliotibial Band Syndrome is also known as IT Band syndrome or runner’s knee because it is a condition most frequently seen in runners.
 The pain comes on at a certain point in a run and gradually gets worse until you stop running.
-The syndrome is aggravated by running, especially downhill, and it can also be aggravated by cycling.
+The syndrome is aggravated by running, especially downhill, hence the name “runner’s knee”.
 Some people with runner’s knee also experience a snapping or popping sound at the knee in addition to the pain.
+IT band syndrome can be treated at home with time and rest and does not typically require surgery to heal.

 What is Iliotibial Band Syndrome?